yw652/micron-client/README.md

 # Micron Client

-Client for interaction between micron-based microservices
+Client for interaction between micron-based microservices.

+The goal of micron is to simplify construction and communication between micro-services, regardless of the communication method.
+The client and service currently support communication over [REST/HTTP](http://www.restapitutorial.com/lessons/whatisrest.html), [ØMQ](http://zeromq.org/).

 `$ npm install --save micron-client`

 # TODO

-- use `parameters` rather than `reqOpts`
 - support `/` as a primary delimeter

 # Key